RfDropDown creates a Bulma dropdown that supports searching and manages the selection of an item.

 @RowItemTemplate(item)

-isn't set the drop down will use ChildContent
+If RowItemTemplate isn't set the drop down will use ChildContent.

 The selected item is wrapped in the following code: